jai-python3/slurm-workflow-utils/docs/installation.rst

 Stable release
 --------------

-To install Job Helper Utils, run this command in your terminal:
+To install Slurm Workflow Utils, run this command in your terminal:

 .. code-block:: console

-    $ pip install job_helper_utils
+    $ pip install slurm-workflow-utils

-This is the preferred method to install Job Helper Utils, as it will always install the most recent stable release.
+This is the preferred method to install Slurm Workflow Utils, as it will always install the most recent stable release.

 If you don't have `pip`_ installed, this `Python installation guide`_ can guide you through the process.